pjbiggs/Massey203311/Week10/Week10.md

                 color="SampleType") + geom_point(size=4) +
                 geom_path() + scale_colour_hue(guide = FALSE)
 > p12
+Warning message:
+The `guide` argument in `scale_*()` cannot be `FALSE`.
+This was deprecated in ggplot2 3.3.4. ℹ Please use "none" instead. ℹ The deprecated feature was likely used in the phyloseq package.
+  Please report the issue at <https://github.com/joey711/phyloseq/issues>.
+This warning is displayed once every 8 hours.
+Call `lifecycle::last_lifecycle_warnings()` to see where this warning was generated.

 ### plot axes 1 and 3, but with a legend (right hand side):
 > p13 <- plot_ordination(GlobalPatterns, GloPa.pcoa, "samples",